ThreeMammals/Ocelot/docs/introduction/gettingstarted.rst

 **Install NuGet package**

 Install Ocelot and it's dependecies using nuget.
-You will need to create a netcoreapp1.0+ projct and bring the package into it.
+You will need to create a netcoreapp1.0+ project and bring the package into it.
 Then follow the Startup below and :doc:`../features/configuration` sections to get up and running.
 Please note you will need to choose one of the Ocelot packages from the NuGet feed.

 All versions can be found `here <https://www.nuget.org/packages/Ocelot/>`_.